Nixon Peabody LLP

 By Alison Torbitt

-Employers, as well as chemical manufacturers, distributors and importers, have less than six months to replace Material Safety Data Sheets (MSDS) with new Safety Data Sheets (SDS).
+Employers, as well as chemical manufacturers, distributors and importers, replace have replaced their Material Safety Data Sheets (MSDS) with new Safety Data Sheets (SDS) by June 1, 2015.

 In 2012, Fed/OSHA and state OSH programs modified hazard communication (HazCom) standards to conform to the United Nations’ Globally Harmonized System of Classification and Labeling of Chemicals (GHS).
 Fed/OSHA’s final rule became effective on May 25, 2012.
-See, 29 CFR 1910.1200.
+See 29 CFR 1910.1200.
 Fed/OSHA applies in 26 states.
-The remaining states have their own occupational safety and health (OSH) programs, and while most typically adopt Fed/OSHA standards, some adopt their own standards.
-As an example, in California, Cal/OSHA has its own version of a GHS compliant HazCom 2012 standard—8 CCR § 5194.
+The remaining states have their own occupational safety and health (OSH) programs, and while most typically adopt Fed/OSHA standards, some adopt their own.
+As an example, in California, Cal/OSHA has its own version of a GHS-compliant HazCom 2012 standard—8 CCR § 5194.
 The updated HazCom standards are often referred to as HazCom 2012.
-There are a number of exceptions in the standards, and some variation under some of the state OSH programs, but the basic requirements are discussed below.
+There are a number of exceptions in the standards and some variations under some of the state OSH programs, but the basic requirements are standard and discussed below.

-Under HazCom 2012, by June 1, 2015, chemical manufacturers, distributors and importers must provide SDSs in the new format for each hazardous chemical they manufacture, distribute or import, and employers must ensure that SDSs, in this new format, are readily accessible to employees who handle or are potentially exposed to a hazardous chemical.
+Under HazCom 2012, by June 1, 2015, chemical manufacturers, distributors, and importers must provide a GHS Data Safety Sheet in the new format for each hazardous chemical they manufacture, distribute, or import, and employers must ensure that SDSs, in this new format, are readily accessible to employees who handle or are potentially exposed to a hazardous chemical.

-The second compliance deadline is June 1, 2015, when compliance must be met with all the new HazCom provisions, with one exception.
-That exception is the third compliance deadline: distributors have until December 1, 2015, to ship products with the new GHS labels.
+• June 1, 2015: Compliance met for the new HazCom provisions, with one exception.
+Distributors had until December 1, 2015 to ship products with the new GHS labels

-The fourth and final compliance deadline is June 1, 2016, when employers must update alternative workplace labels and HazCom programs, and provide training on newly identified hazards.
+• June 1, 2016: Employers update alternative workplace labels and HazCom programs and provide training on newly identified hazards.

-As a practical matter, the most significant major change that must be completed by June 1, 2015, is the switch from MSDS to SDS.
-The information contained in SDS is similar, but not identical, to that in MSDS, and SDS must be presented in a new “user-friendly,” 16-section format with the following section numbers and headings:
+As a practical matter, the most significant major change required by June 1, 2015, was the switch from MSDS to SDS.
+The information contained in SDS is similar but not identical to that in an MSDS, and the SDS must be presented in a new “user-friendly,” 16-section format. with the following section numbers and headings:

 1. Identification